 - Custom Agreement: Complex initiatives such as articulation agreements (2+2, for example), jointly taught courses, jointly managed facilities, and others that involve students and/or a commitment of resources.
-The Senior International Officer/Director of Global Engagement works with the Legal Counsel to develop the most appropriate language for the agreement.
+The Senior International Officer/Director of International Affairs works with the Legal Counsel to develop the most appropriate language for the agreement.

 - Agreements Involving Research or Creative Works: If the cooperative activities include research, inventions, or the creation of other copyrightable or patentable works, such as books, courses, software, art, photographs, etc., intellectual property issues will need considered and addressed, and the Office of General Counsel should be consulted.

 General Criteria to Consider when Developing a Partnership:

 - If it involves students such as a student exchange:

 - Is the proposed partner university providing the types of resources and services necessary to host international students, including an office that serves as the primary resource for international students to arrange an orientation program and to advise students regarding student services such as visa issues, housing, counseling, activities, health issues, etc.